nasa/Transform-to-Open-Science/Module_3/Lesson_1/readme.md

 After completing this lesson, you should be able to:

-- Define what open data is and how the FAIR and CARE principles are used to guide open data practices
+- Define what open data is and how the FAIR principles are used to guide open data practices
 - List the benefits of open data
 - Explain how the use, make, share framework can be used to modify the scientific plan for open data